 Camping near one of the US’ most popular tourist attractions does mean you’ll rarely be without company, but there are plenty of hiking trails on which you can get a real-deal feel for desert solitude.

-Lynx Lake Campground can be found just outside of the town of Prescott on beautiful Lynx Lake.
+Lynx Lake Campground is located just outside the town of Prescott, situated on the beautiful Lynx Lake.

 The lake offers plenty of recreational opportunities for visitors, and Ponderosa pines shade the nicely laid out, immaculately maintained campground.
 All the camping sites are well-spaced and relatively quiet and private, and at just a ten-minute drive from Prescott, the site is super-convenient for supply runs too.